camerond/jquery-sortr/README.markdown

 ### Column Detection & Default Direction

-Sortr detects the content type of a column automatically as either alphabetical, date, numeric, or boolean.
-You can specify descending or ascending defaults for each sort type.
-The following are auto-detected as boolean: checkboxes, strings of 'yes', 'no', 'true', and 'false', and a column where all the values are either identical or nonexistent (i.e. a column with 'X' or '').
-These are configurable separately in the options hash as `bool`, `checkbox` and `blanks`, respectively:
+Sortr detects the content type of a column automatically as either alphabetical, numeric, or boolean.
+These columns are detecteda s boolean:

+  - Columns that contain cells with only checkboxes
+  - Columns that contain only either empty cells or the same value (e.g. "yes", "yes", "")

+You can set the initial sort direction of a column either by the options hash (for all columns of that type) or by adding a `data-sortr-initial-sort` value of `asc` or `desc` to a specific column's `<th>` element.

-    default_sort: {
+    default_sort:
       alpha: 'asc',
-      date: 'desc',
       numeric: 'desc',
-      bool: 'desc',
-      checkbox: 'desc',
-      blanks: 'desc'
+      bool: 'desc'
-    }

 ### Sorting by Custom Values

 If you'd like to sort by a custom value rather than the contents of a table cell (e.g. the column is a relative date but you'd like to sort by the UTC date), just add the value that you'd prefer to sort by as a `date-sortr-sortby` attribute.
 For example:

     <td data-sortr-sortby='849398400000'>5 minutes ago</td>

+### Sorting by input values

+If a table cell contains only an `<input>` element, Sortr will detect & sort by the value of that element.

 ### Ignoring Columns